Colebuildanddevelop/Playlister/README.md

   - delete account
   - edit profile

-Log out x
+Log out x!
-Increment Likes +
+Increment Likes +!
 Add a song to a playlist +!
 Edit the user x
-Delete a song
+Delete a song +
 delete a playlist +
+create a playlist +
 play a song +!
-play the next song plays
+play the next song plays x

+---

+Delete a song +
+delete a playlist +
+create a playlist +!